Shape

 }

-If you experience an error for any of these configurations, confirm you are using Terraform v0.12.2 or greater.
+If you experience an error for any of these configurations, confirm you are using OpenTofu or Terraform v0.12.2 or greater.

 Further, the config options s3_bucket_tags, dynamodb_table_tags, accesslogging_bucket_tags, skip_bucket_versioning, skip_bucket_ssencryption, skip_bucket_root_access, skip_bucket_enforced_tls, skip_bucket_public_access_blocking, accesslogging_bucket_name, accesslogging_target_prefix, and enable_lock_table_ssencryption are only valid for backend s3.
 They are used by terragrunt and are not passed on to terraform.
 See section Create remote state and locking resources automatically.